alymomdouh/testAngular19WorkSpace/README.md

 -- then select project path
 --select y or n
 ```
+21. Angular @if else syntax

+22. Angular *ngIf Directive and the Elvis Operator
   13- =>>>>    26-
 ######  Section 6 Angular Built-In Pipes
   27-28-29-